international-rural-school-report-v2/backend/README.md

 ### /issues/:id DELETE

 Requires `authorization` header w/ JWT.
 If successful, will return a '200' HTTP status and an array of objects.
-Each object represents one issue at one of the organizations that the user belongs to (checked against org_roles stored on the token):
+Each object represents one of the remaining issues at one of the organizations that the user belongs to (checked against org_roles stored on the token):
 ```
 [
   {